Source: Fidelity International, as at 31 August 2020.

 The Case for Asian Bonds

-Add Asia to your investment-grade portfolio to improve diversification and enhance returns.
+Why adding Asia to your investment-grade portfolio may improve diversification and enhance returns

 Asia is increasingly dominant in the global economy.
 This trend is not new and has been apparent for some time.
 Currently, the region contributes about a third to global GDP, which is already impressive, but around half to GDP growth, which means the trend is still going strong.
 In fact, it has likely been accelerated by the often-better handling of the COVID-19 crisis in Asia, and we can look forward to increasing contributions.
 Nevertheless, fixed income investors in the West still tend to be underinvested in Asia, effectively underweighting the arguably most dynamic region of the global economy.
 This has much to do with Asia's underrepresentation in the global fixed income indices that function as benchmarks for European institutional investors.
 On the flip side, the US constitutes a perhaps over-large share of portfolios, as is also reflected in the indices.
 In this Perspective, we want to argue in favour of taking this imbalance seriously, and to explore what shifting towards a higher weighting in Asian investment grade (IG) might mean.
 In order to do this, we: